Zhuinden/flow-combinetuple-kt/README.md

     }
 ```

+## Why?

+It's useful when you want to combine multiple reactive streams together and get a combined object of the latest values, without defining an actual class with an actual name to do it.

 ## Using Flow-CombineTuple-KT

 In order to use Flow-CombineTuple-KT, you need to add `jitpack` to your project root `build.gradle.kts`